NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 2. You must wear gloves while applying paste and placing parts.
 3. You must not eat or drink while working with solder paste.
 During assembly labs, no food or drink is allowed in the classroom.
 4. You must wash your hands before eating or drinking after the lab.

+## Preparing Your Part Kit

+You can think of the part kit for your quadcopter as breaking into three parts:

+1. The parts that are common to all the quadcopter designs.
+2. Additional instances of the parts common parts.
+3. Parts specific to your design.

+For the first group, we have part packets prepared for you just as we did with the BBB board.
+Grab *one* of each packet.

+The second group is usually resistors and mosfets (e.g., to control LEDs).
+Take additional packets of these parts to get what you need.

+For the third group, we have ordered parts from Digikey for you.
+Each part will come in it's own bag with the "customer reference" field containing the list of reference designators that the parts correspond to.

+## Assembly Drawings

+Eagle provides a simple mechanisms to help you place parts.
+Open your `.brd` file.
+You need to enable  the "Design Manager" (`View->Design Manager`).

+The "Devices" pane shows a list of all the parts in your design.
+Sort the list by "value" and hide the other columns (wrench icon).

+You can now select all the parts of a given type and Eagle will highlight their location on the board.

 ## Applying Solder Paste